Steins;Gate: Characters

 Kurisu's father and the overarching antagonist of the series.
 His obsession to outshine his daughter in the field of science ends up leading into World War III.
-His real name is Makise Shouichi (牧瀬 章一).
+His real name is Shouichi Makise (牧瀬 章一, Makise Shouichi).

 Plot

 True End route

 The following summary is based upon the True End route.

 Steins;Gate takes place in the Akihabara district of Tokyo.
 On July 28, 2010, Okabe Rintaro and his friend Shiina Mayuri head towards the Radio Kaikan building for a conference, where Okabe finds a girl named Makise Kurisu lying in a pool of blood.
 As Okabe sends a text message about the incident to his friend, Hashida "Daru" Itaru, he experiences a strange phenomenon and the people around him disappear, with no one else noticing anything had changed.
 After later running into Kurisu, who is strangely alive and well, and discovering the message he had sent to Itaru had arrived a week before he sent it, Okabe soon deduces that the 'PhoneWave' he and his friends had been developing is, in fact, a time machine capable of sending text messages to the past.
 He and his friends soon learn that SERN (based on the real-life CERN), an organization that has been researching time travel for some time, has actually succeeded in sending humans into the past, although they seem to have all resulted in the test subjects' deaths.
 Okabe begins experimenting with "D-Mails" (Dメール, D mēru), which begin to cause major differences in the timeline.
 Kurisu also manages to create a device to send a person's memories through the microwave, allowing that person to effectively leap into the past.